muqarrabhussain/muqarrabhussain/README.md

 # 👋 Hello, I'm Chaudhary Muqarrab Hussain!

-## 🔭 I’m currently working on...
-I’m an IT Business Analyst focused on creating systematic solutions that drive efficiency in organizations.
-My role is all about bridging the gap between business needs and IT solutions.

 ## 🌱 I’m currently learning...
 I'm diving deep into Agile methodologies and enhancing my skills in planning and executing projects with flexibility and speed.